bcgov/platform-developer-docs/src/docs/automation-and-resiliency/openshift-project-resource-quotas.md

 ## CPU request quotas

 CPU request quotas can be set to the desired level via the [Platform Product Registry](https://registry.developer.gov.bc.ca/login).
-All CPU requests quotas are shown in cores (not millicores) and represent the total **maximum** for the combined CPU request **all pods in a namespace**.
+All CPU requests quotas are shown in cores (not millicores) and represent the total **maximum** for the combined CPU request **all long-running pods in a namespace**.
+These quotas are managed by the object `compute-long-running-quota`

 ## Memory quotas

 Memory request qutoas can be set to the desired level via the [Platform Product Registry](https://registry.developer.gov.bc.ca/login).
-All memory requests and limits are shown in GiB and represent the total **maximum** for the combined RAM request or RAM limit values for **all pods in the namespace**.
+All memory requests and limits are shown in GiB and represent the total **maximum** for the combined RAM request or RAM limit values for **all long-running pods in the namespace**.
+These quotas are managed by the object `compute-long-running-quota`.

 ## Storage quotas
 Storage quotas can be set to the desired level via the [Platform Product Registry](https://registry.developer.gov.bc.ca/login).
 All storage sizes are in GiB and represent the **maximum** for the combined storage for **all PVCs within the namespace**.
 All storage quotas allow for up to 60 persistent volume claims (PVCs).

+## Short-running pods
+Pods which are run once off as 'jobs, builds or deployers' have a seperate resource quota which called `compute-time-bound-quota`.

+## Best effort pods
+Pods that have their requests and limits both set to 0 run only when resources are available.
+These too have a seperate quota called `compute-best-effort-quota`.
+This configuration should only be used for pods performing tasks which are not time sensitive.

 ---
 ---